PROJECT OVERVIEW

 Key Discoveries

-Search Behavior Patterns & Motivators
+Search Behaviors & Motivators

 Insight 1: Users start searching broadly, fueled by client inquiries.
 They iteratively narrow searches based on experience and trust. ▸